The Best Monopods for Your DSLR

 The maximum height of the monopod is 63”.
 That should be enough for most needs.
 When collapsed the height of the monopod is only 21”.

 There are 4 sections and the leg which can be locked into position using flip levers.

 For more information download the full datasheet of SLIK Pro Pod 600 Monopod here.

-We hope you have found your “one unipod” amongst these “best monopods” for DSLR cameras.
-If not, there are some more options.
+We hope you have found your “one unipod” amongst these “best monopods” for DSLR cameras!

-And if you are going to also shoot videos with your DSLR, you might also want to check out the best video tripods.
+If you are going to also shoot videos with your DSLR, you might also want to check out our related post on the best video tripods.

 Note: Amazon.com prices, reviews, and ratings were updated on